UMAprotocol/UMIPs/UMIPs/omnibus_priceid_2.md

 Adding these price identifiers allows the use of the base currencies as collateral for minting synthetics or call options.

-Any of the base currencies could be used to mint yield dollars or other synthetics, and liquidators could identify under collateralized positions by comparing the USD value of the locked collateral.
+Any of the base currencies could be used to mint yield dollars or other synthetics, and liquidators could identify undercollateralized positions by comparing the USD value of the locked collateral.
 Base currency call options could be minted and paid out based on the USD price of the base currency at expiry.
 KPI options tied to the price of the base currency could be minted, with a payout increasing as the base currency price increases.